MNIC-research/HART-Optimizer/README.md

 | GPT-2 Medium | Lion | 17.52 | 2nd |
 | GPT-2 Medium | AdamW | 18.55 | 3rd |

+*Under this standardized setup, HART demonstrated significantly faster early-stage convergence and consistently improved perplexity (PPL).
+Most notably, during high-intensity regularization experiments targeting the "loss of plasticity" problem, HART achieved a peak validation PPL of 18.94 on GPT-2 Small under an extreme weight decay configuration (WD=0.30).
+By comparison, the strongest AdamW baseline collapsed at higher settings, peaking at 19.58.*

+*Crucially, **as the model scales, the optimizer's advantage widens.** On GPT-2 Medium, the performance gap between HART (17.45) and AdamW (18.55) expanded to a massive **1.10 PPL absolute improvement**, all while operating in a completely warm-up-free regime.*

 ---

 ### 2. General Language Understanding Evaluation (GLUE)